quickapps/docs/en/developers/field-api.rst

 - maxInstances (int): Maximum number instances of this field a table can have.
 Set to **zero (0) to indicates no limits**.
 Defaults to 0.

+- searchable (bool): Whether this field can be searched using the `Searching Over Custom Fields` feature described above or not.
+Defaults to `true` (search enable).

 Edit Mode
 ---------